ms/buildtogether.tech/src/teams/index.md

 they're actually reporting is their self-esteem.
 </blockquote>

-[% i "feature decomposition" "allocating work!feature decomposition" %][% g feature_decomposition %]Feature decomposition[% /g %][% /i %] is a variation on modular decomposition that works well in practice.
+[% i "feature decomposition" "allocating work!feature decomposition" %][% g feature_decomposition "Feature decomposition" %][% /i %] is a variation on
+modular decomposition that works well in practice.
 Instead of owning an entire subsystem for the life of the project, each team member handles the design, coding, testing, and documentation for one small feature after another.
 Working this way is central to agile development ([% x process %])) and is a good way to cope with the never-ending timeslicing of student life.

-Finally, there is [% i "rotating decomposition" "allocating work!rotating decomposition" %][% g rotating_decomposition %]rotating decomposition[% /g %][% /i %]: everyone does one task for a few weeks, then a different task for the new few, and so on.
+Finally, there is [% i "rotating decomposition" "allocating work!rotating decomposition" %][% g rotating_decomposition "rotating decomposition" %][% /i %]: everyone
+does one task for a few weeks, then a different task for the new few, and so on.
 This is initially less productive in absolute terms than either of the preceding strategies, since the team has to pay for ramp-up several times